Send Our Leaders To The Plate!

 - Implementing tutoring programs

-The schools already participating in the 2017-2018 OUR AMERICAN VOICE® program making a difference in their communities are:
+The schools participating in the 2017-2018 OUR AMERICAN VOICE® program making a difference in their communities, and hoping to join us in Springfield or Chicago include:

 Arcola Junior High School in Arcola; Emerson, Hiawatha, Irving, Komensky, Pershing, and Piper Elementary Schools, Freedom and Heritage Middle Schools in Berwyn; Ella Flagg Young, Robert Healy, and St. Philip Neary Elementary Schools, Providence Englewood Charter School, and Little Black Pearl High School in Chicago; Oakwood Junior High School in Danville; Lester Elementary School in Downers Grove; Forest Park Middle School in Forest Park; Scott Elementary School in Melrose Park; Riddle Elementary School and Mattoon Middle School in Mattoon; Trewyn K-6 School in Peoria, Dubois and Fairview Elementary Schools in Springfield, Prairie Trail School in Wadsworth; Clearview Elementary School and Cristo Rey–St. Martin de Porres High School in Waukegan.